codenvibes/codenvibes/README.md

     🔹I'm working on ERPs and Idea management software🔹

     🔹I’m a huge fan of animated movies and shows.
-"Pantheon" is my favorite so far🔹
+"Pantheon" is my favorite🔹
   </div>